Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Implementation of the Hierarchical Sampler

-In practice, we use the finite element white noise formulation of $\bb_k$, but construct a realization using all coarser levels, not only the $k+1$ level.
+In practice, we use this finite element white noise formulation of $\bb_k$, where we may construct a realization using multiple coarser levels, beyond that of level $k+1$.
 This process is described in Algorithm \ref{alg:hspde}.
 For a given level $k$, we first calculate finite element white noise on the coarsest level $L$, denoted $\bb_L$.
 Then we iterate through each finer level, where we calculate $\bb_\ell$ by first interpolating the coarser $\bb_{\ell+1}$ (which was previously calculated), and then adding a spatial white noise realization that is complementary to the coarser $\ell+1$ space -- this is accomplished by multiplying level $\ell$ spatial white noise, $\bW_\ell^{1/2}\bxi_\ell$, with $(I - \bPi^T_\ell P^T_\ell)$, which projects the level $\ell$ spatial white noise orthogonal to the coarser space(s).
 After each iterate, we refine a level (decrease $\ell$ by 1), and repeat this process.
 This done until we reach level $k$, and the resulting $\bb_k$ provides us with our hierarchically generated realization of spatial white noise, which can then be used in the righthand side of the discrete problem \eqref{eq:spde_weak}.

 \RestyleAlgo{boxruled} \SetKwInOut{Input}{input} \SetKwInOut{Output}{output} \SetKw{Initialize}{initialize} \SetKw{Return}{return} \SetKw{Break}{break}

 In this work we employ the same linear system of \cite[Section 2.2]{Osborn17}, but instead of spatial white noise generated strictly on the fine level, we use our hierarchical approach.
 For a given level $k$, we seek to calculate solutions $(\brho_k,u_k ) \in \bR_k \times \Theta_k $ via the linear system